-The Mu lab explores how molecular chaperones, folding enzymes, ERAD factors, and trafficking factors, coordinate to facilitate membrane protein folding, assembly, degradation and trafficking.
+The Mu lab explores how molecular chaperones, folding enzymes, degradation factors, and trafficking factors, coordinate to facilitate membrane protein folding, assembly, degradation, and trafficking.

-The Mu lab also uses small molecule proteostasis regulators to correct pathogenic membrane proteins with protein conformational deficiency, as a therapeutic strategy to treat corresponding diseases.
+The Mu lab also uses small molecules, including proteostasis regulators and pharmacological chaperones, to correct pathogenic membrane proteins with protein conformational deficiency, as a therapeutic strategy to treat corresponding diseases.